-The Bureau of Planning and Sustainability and FPC committee on Food Production and Distribution hosted a series of topic area discussion on urban food production, community gardens, farmers markets, food membership distribution sites, and animals/bees.
+The Bureau of Planning and Sustainability and the Food Policy Council Committee on Food Production and Distribution hosted a series of topic areas on urban food production, community gardens, farmers markets, food membership distribution sites, and animals/bees.
 The four meetings were open to the public and more than 60 people were involved in the various discussions.